We love to talk about our trips! (541) 450-9855

 How many days do we raft?

-We do 4 half day rafting trips spread throughout the 9 days we’re in Bhutan.
+We usually do 3 half day rafting trips spread throughout the 9 days we’re in Bhutan.
+Our new Mountains and Rivers of Bhutan itinerary has 2 half day rafting trips and a three day overnight rafting trip.

 How difficult is the rafting?

-We raft two low volume rivers with technical Class III+ rapids (Paro Chhu and Thimphu Chhu) and two high volume rivers with Class II and III rapids (Mo Chhu and Pho Chhu).
+We generally raft two low volume rivers with technical Class III+ rapids (Paro Chhu and Chamkar Chhu) and one high volume river with Class II and III rapids (Pho Chhu).

 Rafting one of the many Class III rapids on the Paro Chhu